jamesheald/COIN/README.md

 To plot specific variables or distributions, activate the relevant plot flags in the properties of the class object.
 If plotting a continuous distribution, also specify the points at which to evaluate the distribution.
 For example, to plot the distribution of the state of each context and the predicted probabilities:
 ```
-obj.xPredPlot = true; % I want to plot the state | context
+obj.xPredPlot = true; % i want to plot the state | context
 obj.gridX = linspace(-1.5,1.5,500); % points to evaluate state | context at
-obj.cPredPlot = true; % I want to plot the predicted probabilities
+obj.cPredPlot = true; % i want to plot the predicted probabilities
 ```
-These properties must be set before running the model so that the variables needed to generate the plots can be stored.
-For information on which variables are available for plotting and how to plot them, see [Properties](#properties).
+These properties must be set before running the model so that the necessary variables can be stored.
+For more information on which variables can be plotted and how to plot them, see [Properties](#properties).

 After the model has been run, call the plot_COIN method on object obj:
 ```